 As you may have noticed from the screenshots, Burnout’s visual presentation is very different this time around.
 That’s fair enough, because Burnout never really had a strong visual identity in the first place and the industrial vibe of the menus (especially on the PS2 and Xbox versions) works all right since this is clearly meant to be a darker and more aggressive take on Burnout, but there’s another problem that may or may not be evident by now.

-2004-06 was the height of the Next-Gen Filter aka “Let’s cake the entire screen in bloom lighting and mute all the colors because REALISM!”
+2004-06 was the height of the Next-Gen Filter aka “Let’s cake the entire screen in bloom lighting and mute all the colors because that’s realistic!
+Or cinematic, we don’t really know!
+Anyway, here’s all the brown and bloom in the world!”
 As a result, many games from that era look very unappealing unless you’re one of those people who use ENBseries and SweetFX to turn every PC game into a glaucoma simulator.
-Burnout Revenge is one of the games that suffer from those muddy brown visuals, which is a shame because the underlying visual design isn’t bad at all.
+Burnout Revenge is one of the games that suffer from those muddy brown visuals, which is a shame because the underlying visual design isn’t bad at all and the cars and environments would look very good with a more sensible color palette and lighting.

-Other games from this era such as Jade Empire show that bloom can look perfectly fine and actually enhance the visuals if used with care, but Burnout Revenge misses the mark on a regular basis.
+Other games from this era such as Jade Empire show that bloom can look perfectly fine and actually enhance the visuals if used with care and if someone on the team has heard of the term “art direction”, but Burnout Revenge misses the mark on a regular basis.
 Again, the 360 version is the main offender here, as even its box art has too much bloom!
 The PS2 and Xbox versions look almost restrained in comparison.

 The actual environments look great and feature tons of detail, but the bloom and the muted color palette can make the tracks look rather samey.
 However, there are times even on the 360 when the bloom filter lets up as the sun is blocked by environmental geometry, and the game suddenly looks very pretty indeed.
-Those moments give us an idea of what might have been if some dingbat had just kept his grubby mitts off the Next-Gen Filter slider.
+Those moments give us an idea of what might have been if someone with even a vague sense of restraint had been in charge of the Next-Gen Filter slider.

 The Xbox 360 version of Burnout Revenge was released in early 2006, so it’s one of the earlier 360 titles.
-While it does boast some genuine upgrades such as more cars and events, 720p resolution, higher-res textures and the Crash Mode changes I mentioned, the lighting actually makes it look worse than the standard-def editions and I also don’t like the new car damage texture they added.
-I could live with that if it wasn’t for one major problem: the frame rate on the 360 is godawful at times.
+While it does boast some genuine upgrades such as more cars and events, 720p resolution (or at least 720p output — judging from the small black borders around the image on the 360, the actual rendering resolution seems to be closer to 1230×690), higher-res textures and the Crash Mode changes I mentioned, the lighting actually makes it look worse than the standard-def editions and I also don’t like the new persistent car damage texture they added.
+I could live with that if it wasn’t for one major problem: the frame rate on the 360 can get downright abysmal.

-Yes, the game targets 60 frames per second and hits that target more often than not, but some tracks like Eternal City chug incredibly hard when there’s a lot of action on screen, sometimes seemingly dropping to the single digits.
+Yes, the game targets 60 frames per second and hits that target more often than not, but some tracks like Eternal City chug incredibly hard when there’s a lot of action on screen, sometimes seemingly dropping to the single digits (it’s probably actually dropping frames far less severely than that, but the drops are so jarring that they feel even worse than they actually are).
 Such a dismal level of performance is completely unacceptable.
-I suppose this may be an issue with the digital and/or PAL release or something, but I doubt it.
-The PS2 and Xbox versions feature a more solid level of performance, although the PS2 in particular occasionally has some minor hiccups with the frame rate in busier scenes.
-Nothing like the 360 version, though.
+The PS2 and Xbox versions run smoother overall, although the PS2 in particular occasionally has some minor hiccups with the frame rate in busier scenes.
+Nothing remotely as bad as the 360 version, though, so it’s still a lot more playable.

 Now that I’ve spent entirely too many words complaining about various aspects of Burnout Revenge, I will once more give credit where credit’s due: the controls are as tight as ever (although the PS2 version doesn’t let you customize the button config, which even Burnout Legends managed), and the speeds are just as blistering as they were in the previous game.